prangunj23/prangunj23.github.io/README.md

 - [ ] Check overflow for pages
 - [ ] Try to use "rem" units for text, not px ([Pixels to REM converter])(https://nekocalc.com/px-to-rem-converter)
 > Easier for responsive (mobile friendly) design

+### bugs to fix
+- bootstrap scripts on each spanish page
+- contact footer links on each spanish page
+- recheck navbar links